 - 8 holes = Common Cane, 3.50mm

-ORDERING CORRECT GAUGE CHAIR CANE
+ORDERING THE CORRECT GAUGE CHAIR CANE

 Once you have determined the correct size cane to use for your project, you can purchase the cane and binder cane from the cane and basket supply companies here on my website.